 The Interdisciplinary Centre for Urban Culture and Public Space contributes to the teaching and research activities of TU Wien.
 We establish and strengthen academic networks at the European and International levels as well as intensify dialogues between the civil society, public sector and universities.

 Our work centers around identifying connecting points between urban research, urban planning and design.
 Furthermore, between practice and theory in the thematically linked fields of urban culture and public space.
 In addition, we address questions regarding the relationship between civil society actors and state institutions and markets, that determine the social production of public space.

 Also, we address issues related to the tasks of planning and design disciplines in this context.
 Thus, we seek future potentials for students of architecture and spatial planning faculties that go beyond their traditional qualifications.
 For example, by taking on an active design and regulatory function in societal processes.

-Three areas of learning directly link to Architecture and Planning – urban design, urban planning and urban research.
+Three threefold perspectives directly link to Architecture and Planning – urban design, urban planning and urban research.

 This triad does not correlate as much with disciplinary biases, institutional boundaries, or actor-based self-perceptions.